grusite/movies-telegram-bot/README.md

 }
 ```

-Example of a Movie POST notification from Overseerr:
+Example of a Movie POST (MEDIA_AVAILABLE status) notification from Overseerr:

 ```json
 {